1998 Northern Territory referendum

-Background
+History

 The territory has a legislative assembly.
-Whilst this assembly exercises roughly the same powers as the governments of the states of Australia, it does so by delegation of powers from the commonwealth government, rather than by any constitutional right.
-For several years there has been agitation for full statehood.
+Whilst this assembly exercises roughly the same powers as the governments of the states of Australia, it does so by delegation of powers from the Commonwealth Government, rather than by any constitutional right.
+For several years before the referendum there had been agitation for full statehood so as to guarantee residents of the Northern Territory the same constitutional right to self government as other states.
+A 1995 poll found that 68% of the population of the territory was in favor of statehood.